Ietacok/NeuralNetowrksTS/README.md

 The first version supports the most basic functions.
-One of them is backpropagation which works quite different from the other ones as it doesn't look far back, instead it asks it's neighbours (what's their value) and thenthe neuron adjusts it's weight based on that information.
+One of them is backpropagation which works quite different from the other ones as it doesn't look far back, instead it asks it's neighbours (what's their value) and then the neuron adjusts it's weight based on that information.

 In theory this neural network should fix itself starting from the output "layer" to the new one.